Fairfax Injury Lawyer Brien Roche Addresses Remittitur Defined

 In one case reported by the Virginia Supreme Court a $5 million verdict was found not to be excessive.
 Furthermore the Court ruled that the Trial Court acted improperly in granting remittitur.
 The Supreme Court found that the the Trial Court had not set forth enough bases in the record to support reducing the jury verdict.
 Therefore the jury verdict was reinstated.
 Call, or contact us for a free consult.

 The general rule in Virginia, as is true in most states, is that a jury verdict is to be upheld.
 However an exception is where there is no factual basis to support it.
 If a jury simply goes wild then the trial court can reduce the verdict.
 A verdict may be excessive if it does not bear some relationship to the evidence.
 The Trial Court always retains the authority to reduce a verdict to an amount that is within the realm of reason.
-Also the court can set aside the verdict in its entirety and order a new trial.See Va Code 8.01-383.1 as to remittitur and additur.
-In Bowers v Sprouse 254 Va 428 the court held that a jury award in the exact amount of specials is inadequate as a matter of law even if the specials were contested.
+Also the court can set aside the verdict in its entirety and order a new trial.See Va Code 8.01-383.1.
+In Bowers 254 Va 428 a jury award for the specials was inadequate as a matter of law even though they were contested.

 Seldom Used